itsmevitinn/itsmevitinn/README.md

 ## Welcome to my profile =)

-Thanks for visiting! 😄
+Thanks for visiting! 😄 <br>
 I'm an avid self-learner and passionate 💛 about education.
-I'm currently a cadet (software engineering student) at École 42 ✨
+I'm currently a cadet (software engineering student) at École 42 ✨ <br>

-My current goal is to deepen my knowledge in software engineering 💻 and impact students' lives through innovative ed-tech solutions 💡.
+My current goal is to deepen my knowledge in software engineering 💻 and impact students' lives through innovative ed-tech solutions 💡. <br>

-I have a variety of interests:
+I have a variety of interests: <br>

-🎓 graduated in computer technical school
+🎓 graduated in computer technical school <br>
-✏️ worked with commercial automation
+✏️ worked with commercial automation <br>
-📖 private teacher (FR EN PT)
+📖 private teacher (FR EN PT) <br>
-🌎 languages (EN, PT) & travelling
+🌎 languages (EN, PT) & travelling <br>
-🎹 music lover
+🎹 music lover <br>
-🐾 animals
+🐾 animals <br>
 ... always learning something new 🤓